SmartGrids

 SmartGrids is an application that allows you to easily configure and preview modular typography grids.

 The grids follow the style proposed by Josef Müller-Brockamann in his influential 1981 book Grid Systems in Graphic Design.¹ Typographic grids help you structure your layouts in a meaningful and clean way.
-When working on larger editorial projects they can speed up your workflow significantly.
+When working on larger editorial projects they can also speed up your workflow significantly.

-Give it a try on GitHub and feel free to give me all your feedback.
+Give it a try on GitHub, and feel free to give me all your feedback.